 Coordination Compounds NCERT Exemplar Question-Type Breakdown

-The 2026-27 Exemplar print splits Chapter 5 (legacy Chapter 9) across six question types.
-The table tells you how many of each kind you face and the indicative mark value used in the Exemplar's own scheme.
+The 2026-27 print splits Chapter 5 across six question types.
+The table shows how many of each you face and their indicative marks.

 | Question Type | Number of Problems | Indicative Marks Each |